ploopyco/trackpad/docs/assembly-instructions.md

 |:--:|
 | *Figure 4.3: PCB placed correctly, with PCB sitting flat and USB port lined up with hole* |

+### A Note About Steps 5 and 6

+- 💡 During Steps 5 and 6, you will permanently tape the PCB to the Front.
+The tape is very strong and extremely difficult to remove.
+- 💡 It's actually possible to skip Steps 5 and 6.
+If the PCB is inserted into the Trackpad, but not taped to the Front, you can more easily replace the Front later, if it wears out or breaks.
+- 💡 The tracking performance should still be excellent if the PCB is not taped to the Front.
+- 💡 We recommend that you read Steps 5 and 6, and then assemble the Trackpad **without taping the PCB to the Front**.
+- ➡️ **To proceed without taping the PCB to the Front:** repeat Step 4, but do not remove the PCB from the Front at the end of Step 4.
+Then, skip Steps 5 and 6.
+- 💡 If you find that the Trackpad is tracking poorly, then you must tape the PCB to the Front.

 ### Step 5